When the cost of getting to work becomes a barrier

 • Increased lateness or unplanned absences

-• Reduced willingness to take on additional hours
+• Reduced willingness to take on extra hours

-These can be early indicators that cost pressures are starting to have an impact.
+These can be signs that cost pressures are starting to influence workforce availability.

 Flexibility and work patterns